There are many areas of neurotechnology in the treatment of pain. This is an overview of three basic areas of treatment that are currently available;

 - Spinal Cord Stimulation (SCS) system is a hybrid system comprised of implanted electrodes in the spine and an external control unit.
 It uses electrical stimulation to block the pain pathways to the brain that travel through the spinal cord.
 SCS has also been known to decrease spasticity.
 An initial trial is needed to see if effective results can be achieved.
 If the trial is successful, a permanent system may be implanted.
 The user has the ability to keep the system on permanently or as needed.
 Find a SCS specialist in your area is provided by our partner, Neuromodec, click here to search.

-Special appreciate to Dr. Elliot Krames, MD, International Neuromodulaton Society and Dr. Thomas Keller, MD, Pacific Pain Treatment Centers for their contribution creating this introduction
+Special appreciate to Dr. Elliot Krames, MD, International Neuromodulaton Society, Dr. Thomas Keller, MD, Pacific Pain Treatment Centers and Neuromodec for their contribution creating this introduction.

 Types of Neuropathic Pain